learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 }
 ```

-Ok copy this into the `reducer.js` file inside the `js` folder.
+Copy this into the `reducer.js` file inside the `js` folder.
 Now let's get
 some feedback that we did this correctly by opening up our `index.html` file in
 chrome.
 From your terminal type open `index.html`.
 Now this index file has a
 link to the `reducer.js` file, so your code will be accessible from the console